 Since taking the role of Bond, he has continued to star in other films, including the fantasy film ‘The Golden Compass’ in 2007, World War II film ‘Defiance’ in 2008, science fiction western ‘Cowboys & Aliens’ in 2011, the English-language adaptation of Stieg Larsson’s mystery thriller ‘The Girl with the Dragon Tattoo‘ in 2011, and the heist film ‘Logan Lucky’ in 2017.

-With that said, the question that might be circling your mind is what is the next Daniel Craig movie?
+With that said, the question that might be circling your mind is what is the next Daniel Craig project?
 Well, the good news is that we have a clear answer to that question.
 We know what he is working on.
-So, without waiting any further, here’s the list of the new and latest upcoming films of Daniel Craig that we hope are as good as some of his recent films.
+So, without waiting any further, here’s the list of the latest upcoming films and television shows of Daniel Craig.
+We hope his performances in them are as memorable as his past ones.

 Read More: Upcoming Channing Tatum Movies

 ‘Knives Out’ is an upcoming mystery crime film written and directed by Rian Johnson.
-The film was announced in September 2018, with Daniel Craig starring in the film, to be directed by Rian Johnson.
+The film was announced in September 2018, with Daniel Craig starring.
 The film was sold to distributors during the 2018 Toronto International Film Festival.

 In October 2018, Chris Evans, Lakeith Stanfield, Michael Shannon, Ana de Armas, Don Johnson, Jamie Lee Curtis, and Toni Collette joined the cast.
 In November 2018, Christopher Plummer, Jaeden Lieberher, Katherine Langford, Riki Lindhome, Edi Patterson, and Raúl Castillo joined the cast.
-Filming began on October 30, 2018, and will shoot in Boston.
-Filming will also occur in the United Kingdom.
+Filming began on October 30, 2018.

 Read More: Upcoming Kate Beckinsale Movies